This post may contain affiliate links. Please read my disclosure policy.

 How to Make Egg Muffins

-- Equally divide ham and veggies into each muffin tin and add cheese on top.
+- Divide ham and veggies into muffin tins and top with cheese.

-- Combine remaining ingredients and pour egg mixture over the top.
+- Combine remaining ingredients and pour over top.

-Bake 20 to 22 minutes or until fully cooked through.
-Allow to set about 5 minutes before serving.
-These aren’t the ‘fast food, drive through’ kind of breakfast egg muffins, they’re healthy and homemade fast food!
+Allow them to set about 5 minutes before serving.
+These aren’t the ‘fast food, drive-through’ kind of breakfast egg muffins, they’re healthy and homemade fast food!